bvinc/go-sqlite-lite/README.md

 * Supports setting a custom busy handler
 * Supports callback hooks on commit, rollback, and update.
 * If shared cache mode is enabled and one statement receives a `SQLITE_LOCKED` error, the SQLITE [unlock_notify](https://sqlite.org/unlock_notify.html) extension is used to transparently block and try again when the conflicting statement finishes.
-* Compiled with SQLite support for JSON1, RTREE, FTS5, STAT4, and SOUNDEX.
+* Compiled with SQLite support for JSON1, RTREE, FTS5, GEOPOLY, STAT4, and SOUNDEX.
 * Compiled with SQLite support for OFFSET/LIMIT on UPDATE and DELETE statements.
 * RawString and RawBytes can be used to reduce copying between Go and SQLite.
 Please use with caution.